Official: US Adversaries Taking Sides, Wielding Influence Ahead of Election

 “Without specific examples, for those who don't spend their days knee-deep in disinformation, it's going to be hard to identify,” said Nina Jankowicz, a disinformation fellow at the Wilson Center’s Science and Technology Innovation Program.

-U.S. intelligence officials Friday also renewed concerns about likely attempts by foreign adversaries to target election-related infrastructure, including voter registration databases, although the assessment stated “it would be difficult for our adversaries to interfere with or manipulate voting results at scale.”

-Other government officials charged with helping to secure the Nov.
-3 election have likewise voiced a determined optimism.
+Still, U.S. government officials charged with helping to secure the November 3 election have voiced a determined optimism.

 But CISA and other federal and state agencies, including the Election Assistance Commission (EAC) and the National Association of Secretaries of State, have also worked to alert voters that just because the election will be secure does not mean results will come as quickly as they have in the past.